Bluebells in bloom at Speke Hall

 At springtime, we often get asked, "Are the bluebells at Speke Hall out yet?"
-They usually appear from early April to mid-May.
+They usually appear from mid-April to mid-May.
 If you're planning your visit especially to see them, the best thing to do is to check our social media or give us a call if you're not sure.

 Plan your spring visit

 Speke Hall's gardens and grounds are open every day, 10.30am-5pm, for an idyllic stroll through this sea of blue.
 You no longer need to pre-book your visit, just turn up.
 Entry is free for National Trust members and under 5s, normal admission charges apply to non-members.
 See our homepage for prices.